-For questions or more information please contact Jill Amos, director of disability and advocacy services at email@example.com or (478) 757-3800.
+For questions or more information please contact Jill Amos, Assistant Dean of Student Support, Health and Wellness at email@example.com or (478) 757-3800.

 All decisions regarding a request for reasonable accommodation will be communicated to the student in writing.
 If the request for an accommodation is denied, the student has the right to appeal that decision using the appeal process listed below.

 A student who feels as though they have been denied a reasonable accommodation or is dissatisfied with the determination that they are not eligible as an otherwise qualified individual with a disability, may appeal in writing within (5) working days of notification of the denial to the 504 Coordinator who will serve as the Chair of the ADA Appeals committee.
-The ADA Appeals committee will consist of the 504 Coordinator/ Assistant Dean for Equality and Inclusion/ Chief Diversity Officer/Title IV Coordinator and the Director of Residence Life and Community Standards and two faculty members appointed by the chair.
-The chair will schedule a hearing to include interviews with the student and Director for Disability and Advocacy Services.
+The ADA Appeals committee will consist of the 504 Coordinator, the Assistant Director of Residence Life and Community Standards and two faculty members appointed by the chair.
+The chair will schedule a hearing to include interviews with the student and Assistant Dean of Student Support, Health and Wellness.
 The ADA Appeals committee will make a decision and provide the student with a copy of the decision in writing within (5) working days of the conclusion of the hearing.
 The decision of the ADA Appeals committee is final.